mawmaw1/Database_Ass_2/README.md

 Use curl to interact with the system.
 If you're on windows use curl in your git-bash shell.

-If for some reason docker is not working for you, substitute localhost for 212.47.237.59 in the following commands.
+If for some reason docker is not working for you, substitute localhost with 212.47.237.59 in the following commands.

 ## Commands